For official sanctioning of an I.B.O. Championship contest, the following must be complied with:

 ENVELOPE No. 2 – BID OFFER:

 Envelope No. 2 shall include the following documents:

 - Include bank draft in the name of the International Boxing Organization, cash or legal tender in U.S. Dollars for the equivalent of TEN (10) PERCENT of the total purse offered, which sum will be net, with no deduction whatsoever.

-- Indicate the possible places, no more than three (3), where the fight could take place.
+- Indicate the possible places, no more than three (3), where the fight will take place.

-The procedures for purse offers of World Championship fights shall be provided by the Regional Office to all Promoters.
+The procedures for purse bids of World Championship fights shall be provided to all Promoters.
 Only bids submitted by bona fide registered promoters will be accepted by the I.B.O.

 Should the promoter who won the bid fail, without a justified reason, to promote the World Title contest, then the money deposited with the I.B.O. will be distributed as follows:

 To the Challenger 20%

 To the I.B.O.
 5%

 The purse shall be distributed, once the fight is over, as follows: